The question of whether you need an Argentina visa or not depends on:

 A. Work Visa

 Whether you need an Argentina work visa or not depends on your nationality and the duration of your stay.
-First, you must know that there is a difference between Argentina work visa and Argentina’s work permit.
-You might be free of Argentina work visa, but almost all countries need a work permit to work in Argentina.
+First, you must know that there is a difference between Argentina’s work visa and Argentina’s work permit.
+You might be free from Argentina work visa, but almost all countries need a work permit to work in Argentina.

 Up to 90 days stay

 If you want to work in Argentina for up to 90 days, you should know whether you need an Argentina short-stay visa or not.
 The answer is yes, you should apply for both Argentina work visas and a work permit.
 If not, you might have to apply only for a work permit.
 It depends on your nationality.
 The Argentina officials at the embassy will inform you.

 When you want to work in Argentina for longer than 90 days, you need both an Argentina work visa and a work permit.